FOSUZO/projects/port scaner/read.md

 ## Demo

-The process of working of port scaner:
+The working process of the port scanner:

 ![Screenshot](assets/screenshot.png)

+## Future Improvements
+- Add port range scanning for multiple ports at once

+- Service detection for open ports

+- Save results to JSON or CSV files

+- Improve web interface responsiveness for mobile devices